BIRN Goodies

 There is no a rationale for Kosovo to remain under the Serbia's jurisdiction, whatever new draft constitution says.
 It is crystal clear that Kosovo has been independent from Belgrade for seven years already.
 The only issue for Belgrade is to negotiate a new position for the Kosovo Serbs with its counterparts in Pristina.

 Isolated in their remote enclaves, the Kosovo Serbs have been left to their own devices, to be used as pawns in Belgrade's power games.
-There is even a danger that Belgrade may encourage them to pack up and flee to Serbia proper in keeping with its own internal agenda. (
+There is even a danger that Belgrade may encourage them to pack up and flee to Serbia proper in keeping with its own internal agenda.
+(Full commentary)

 No comments: